-You are entitled to participate in the 2022 Annual Meeting if you were a stockholder as of the close of business on our record date of April 25, 2022, or hold a valid proxy for the meeting.
-To be admitted to the 2022 Annual Meeting's live webcast, you must register at www.proxydocs.com/AIRG by the Registration Deadline as described in these proxy materials.
-As part of the registration process you must enter the Control Number shown on your Internet Notice, your proxy card, or on the instructions that accompanied your proxy materials.
+The 2023 Annual Meeting will be accessible through the Internet via a live webcast.
+You are entitled to participate in the 2023 Annual Meeting if you were a stockholder as of the close of business on our record date of April 24, 2023, or hold a valid proxy for the meeting.
+To be admitted to the 2023 Annual Meeting's live webcast, you must register at www.proxydocs.com/AIRG by the Registration Deadline as described in these proxy materials.
+As part of the registration process you must enter the Control Number shown on your

+Internet Notice, your proxy card, or on the instructions that accompanied your proxy materials.
 If your shares are held in "street name," you should contact your bank or broker to obtain your Control Number or otherwise vote through the bank or broker.
-After completion of your registration by the Registration Deadline, further instructions, including a unique link to access the 2022 Annual Meeting.
+After completion of your registration by the Registration Deadline, further instructions, including a unique link to access the 2023 Annual Meeting, will be emailed to you.
+This year's stockholders' question and answer session will include questions submitted electronically during the 2023 Annual Meeting.
 Our virtual meeting will be governed by our Rules of Conduct and Procedures that will be available on the meeting portal when activated prior to the meeting start time and for duration of the meeting.
 The Rules of Conduct and Procedures will address the ability of stockholders to ask questions during the meeting including rules on permissible topics and rules for how questions and comments will be recognized and disclosed to meeting participants.

-Who can vote at the 2022 Annual Meeting?
+Who can vote at the 2023 Annual Meeting?

-Only stockholders of record at the close of business on the record date for the 2022 Annual Meeting, April 25, 2022, are entitled to vote at the 2022 Annual Meeting.
-At the close of business on this record date, there were 10,189,236 shares of our common stock outstanding.
+Only stockholders of record at the close of business on the record date for the 2023 Annual Meeting, April 24, 2023, are entitled to vote at the 2023 Annual Meeting.
+At the close of business on this record date, there were 10,407,336 shares of our common stock outstanding.
 Common stock is our only class of stock entitled to vote.